Education Fund Scheme

 • Two Education Support Funds: Two awards of £250 each to help subsidise the cost of preparing a thesis, or for a student to present a paper at an international conference.

 Educational Awards for Excellence

 In 2005, under the Chairmanship of Professor Philip Stott, the society launched a scheme of Educational Awards for Excellence.
-The pupose of the awards is to acknowledge the achievement of excellence in the work of Thai postgraduate students carrying out research in British universities.
-The Awards were for two categories of arts and science and they have received strong support from the H.E. the Thai Ambassador and Khunying Narisa Chakrabongse both sponsored awards.
+The purpose of the awards is to acknowledge the achievement and excellence of Thai postgraduate students carrying out research at British universities.

 • Humanity & Social Science